 At this point the internal temperature was roughly 130 degrees F.

-After the above process, I took the steak off the cast-iron and placed back on the plate and re-wrapped in the same tin-foil.
+After the above process, I took the steak off the cast-iron and placed back on the plate.

 I allowed the steak to rest for 10 minutes in order for the juices to reabsorb and redistribute.
 The steak will also continue to cook and reach somewhere between 131 - 140 degrees F internal (medium rare/medium).

-After waiting 10 minutes, unwrap the steak.
-Slice perpendicular or against the grain, serve with the grilled onions, and enjoy.
+After waiting 10 minutes, slice perpendicular or against the grain, serve with the grilled onions, and enjoy.

 A number of people will note that the tomhawk steak is a gimmick and overpriced.
 While I can understand their basis for the argument, it is also flawed.

 The major reason I disagree is that a "tomahawk" cut isn't sold in a grocery store.
 Not all regions have a local butcher either (at least not where I'm from in New England) - this Tomahawk steak was purchased from Snake River Farms.